ENAC Research

 Top-notch research for top-level instruction

 Research activity allows the ENAC to maintain excellence and a pioneering vision throughout the whole range of its training programme , while drawing on the latest scientific and technical advances.
 This position of leader in aeronautical research and education offers an exceptional access to rich and varied subjects for all of its students, instructors, and researchers.
-It also provides numerous opportunities for dialogue with the most important international figures in aeronautical innovation.
+ENAC also provides numerous opportunities for dialogue with the most important international figures in aeronautical innovation.

 Organisation

-Four research teams who strive for scientific excellence:
+Three research teams who strive for scientific excellence:

 Four transverse research programs deal with problems operational issues for which the solutions demand a multidisciplinary approach: